JaviMGG/zelda-qtile-theme/README.md

 The theme includes a custom picom configuration that provides:

-- 85% opacity for terminal windows (Alacritty, Kitty, URxvt, XTerm, etc.)
+- 90% opacity for terminal windows (Alacritty, Kitty, XTerm, etc.)
 - 4px rounded corners for all windows
-- Blur effect for transparent windows
-- Shadows for better visual depth
+- Performance-optimized settings for faster loading

 You can adjust these settings in `picom.conf` to your preference.

+### Performance Optimization

+The picom configuration has been optimized for better performance:

+- Animations disabled to reduce CPU usage
+- Shadows disabled to improve rendering speed
+- Blur effects disabled for better performance
+- Backend set to xrender instead of glx for lighter resource usage
+- Fading transitions optimized for speed

+If you experience slow loading or performance issues, these optimizations should help.
+If you prefer visual effects over performance, you can re-enable these features in `picom.conf`.

 ## Key Bindings